 - What makes you a better candidate than your peers?
 What makes you different?

-- if whatever you write about the university or destination can be written by your peers (rankings, class sizes, non-business courses, description of the city etc.; basically the general information), you will end up with an non-personal letter.
-Make sure you elaborate by mentioning your characteristics, your experiences, your interests etc. to make it a personal motivation letter.
-The more personal your motivation letter is, the more you stand out from the crowd applying for the same destinations.
+- if whatever you mention about the university or destination can easily be mentioned by your peers (rankings, class sizes, non-business courses, description of the city etc.; basically the general information) as well, you will end up with an non-personal motivation.
+Make sure you elaborate by mentioning your characteristics, your experiences, your interests etc. to make it more personal.
+The more personal your motivation is, the more you stand out from the crowd applying for the same destinations.

 We’re interested in hearing about your current or previous experiences that show a clear link to your motivation for exchange, such as a part-time job, an active role in a student association, volunteer work, internships, your own company, sports, etc..

 In the online application you are able to mention 3 extracurricular activities only and you will have some space to elaborate.

 Select the ones that really support your motivation for the exchange.
 This can be shown in many different ways and we would like you to explain this clearly in the space available.
 We do not expect you to give us a detailed description of your tasks, but expect you to eloborate on how these activities are linked to the exchange.
 You can e.g. think of the following: